ashtishad/ecommerce/readme.md

 #### Testing Google Auth

 ```
-1. Go to localhost:port/login page, login with your google account, select/enter your gmail account
+1. Go to localhost:port/login page, login with your google account, select/enter your gmail account.
-2. After redirecting to callback url, you will see a user created with sign_up_option= google
+2. After redirecting to callback url, you will see a user created with sign_up_option= google.
-3. Please use only 8000,8001,5000,5001 ports as SERVER_PORT in environemnt varibales.
+3. Please use only 8000,8001,5000,5001 ports as SERVER_PORT in environemnt varibales..

 As only backend is implemented for it, so I have skipped usual steps: